motinxyz/mern-auth/docs/codebase_explanation_ts.md

 # The "Gold Standard" Monorepo: A Beginner's Guide

-Welcome to the backend monorepo!
+Welcome to the monorepo!
 If you feel like everything is new and overwhelming, don't worry.
 This guide is written specifically for you.
 We're going to break down this "Gold Standard" production-grade application from top to bottom, explaining **what** everything is and **why** it's there.

 ## The Big Picture: Why this way?